lh1858/lh1858msu/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Lu He is an Instructor of Supply Chain Management in the Department of Marketing, Quantitative Analysis, and Business Law.
+Dr. Lu He is a faculty of Supply Chain Management in the Department of Marketing, Quantitative Analysis, and Business Law.
 Dr. He is a fellow of Community Engaged Learning and has taught courses in supply chain management, data mining, statistics and business decision analysis.
 Her research interests include systematically optimizing resources through multi-task prediction and predictive-driven mixed integer programming, decision support systems, and strategic planning.
 {style="text-align: justify;"}